 New concepts of economy and currency become possible when peer-to-peer technologies are invented such as Napster in 1999.
-When this system of p2p information exchange are integrated onto an existing energy network, a real distribution and exchange of energy becomes possible.
-This supercedes the feed-in tariff system being developed in Europe at the time.
+When this system of p2p information exchange are integrated onto an existing energy network, a real distribution and exchange of energy becomes possible, superseding the feed-in tariff system being developed in Europe at the time.
 Alternative energy alliances similar to OPEC develop and strengthen over time and engineering mega-projects reflect the importance the new alternative energy economy has within these alliances.

 Glossary of Events

-Scotland becomes a sovereign nation, following a Yes result in a referendum for Scottish Independence.
+Scotland goes down the road to becoming a sovereign nation, following a Yes result in the Scottish referendum on March 1st.

 Sovereign Wealth Act 1980